LimeChain/gosemble/docs/2-go-to-wasm.md

 Garbage Collector
 * tracking memory allocations in heap memory
 * releasing allocations that are no longer needed
-* keeping allocatiosn that are still in use
+* keeping allocations that are still in use

 * tracing garbage collector (not reference counting)
 * hybrid stop-the-world/concurrent collector (stop-the-world part limited by a 10ms deadline)